Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Formulation of the problem

-One remark is in order here.
+Most of this work is going to be focused on the properties of the function $A(E)$ near the end point of its support.
+However, before delving into this discussion an important remark is in order here.

+If the interaction between the daughter ion and its solid state environment were negligible, then the ion would have been an eigenstate of $H_g$ and $A(E)$ would have had the structure of a delta-peak $A(E)=\delta(E+E_i).$ In reality, the ion gets entangled with the environment through different mechanisms, which leads to the peak's broadening.
+One mechanism, which deserves particular attention is the hole capture.
+It works as follows.
 Due to the work function difference, an atom attached to graphene would typically donate or accept a number of electrons.
 This effect is characterised by the atom's equilibrium charge state, that is the atomic number less the average total number of electrons occupying its atomic shells in equilibrium.
-For an mother isotope $\prescript{A}{Z}{X} $ in the charge state $Q$ the dominant decay channel will be into a daughter isotope $\prescript{A}{Z+1}{X}$ in the charge state $Q+1,$
+For an mother isotope $\prescript{A}{Z}{X} $ in the charge state $Q$ the dominant decay channel will be into a daughter isotope $\prescript{A}{Z+1}{X}$ in the charge state $Q+1,$ as is described by Eq.\eqref{decaywcharge}.
+Depending on the chemistry of the graphene-atom interaction $\prescript{A}{Z+1}{X}^{Q+1}$ may or may not be an equilibrium charge state.
+If this state is not equilibrium, it will further decay into an equilibrium charge state through, for example, an electron capture, which in the language of elementary excitations of the solid state system amounts to the creation of a hole $h^+$.
+The correct equation describing such a process would be

+in which the hole $h^+$ is a quasiparticle endowed with its own energy and momentum.
+As a $2\to 3$ process, Eq. \eqref{hplus} would not result in a sharp relic neutrino peak in the beta spectrum, rather it would produce a broad continuum useless for relic neutrino detection.